0

 What happens when we consider A Room of One’s Own, Woolf’s most profound statement on freedom and creativity, in the context of Black Britain in the early 20th century?

-This talk will explore the diversity of early twentieth-century Britain that is often missing from descriptions of Woolf’s world.
+This lecture will explore the diversity of early twentieth-century Britain that is often missing from descriptions of Woolf’s world.

 Live online lecture and seminar with Danell Jones, author of The Girl Prince.